 Following these steps for how to prepare a car for a vinyl wrap will ensure the application is top notch, with visual results you can be proud of.
 Now you’ve cleaned your vehicle, it’s important that your wrap specialist takes as much care.
 When choosing a vehicle wrapping company, ensure that they have a clean dust-free workspace, as wrapping outside in the open air can undo all your hard work!
 For more advice on van and car wrapping mistakes to avoid, check out these tips.

-Providing the right care for your wrap will prolong its lifetime and keep it looking like new.
+Providing the right care for your wrap will prolong its lifetime and keep it looking like new so be sure to read our top tips for vehicle wrap aftercare.
 If you're looking for more information about the vehicle wrapping process and how to design a captivating graphical wrap, check out our ultimate guide to vehicle wrapping.